inspiros/cy-root/README.md

     - `f_root`: value evaluated at root.
     - `iters`: number of iterations.
     - `f_calls`: number of function calls.
-    - `precision`: width of final bracket (for bracketing methods) or absolute difference of root with the last estimation.
+    - `precision`: width of final bracket (for bracketing methods), or absolute difference of root with the last estimation, or the span of the set of final estimations.
     - `error`: absolute value of `f_root`.
     - `converged`: `True` if the stopping criterion is met, `False` if the procedure terminated prematurely.
     - `optimal`: `True` only if the error tolerance is satisfied `abs(f_root) <= etol`.